melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 The use here is also writing about this in the context of the "shape" of density dependence.
 A density dependent demographic effect that influences all individuals equally vs. one favoring more fit individuals over less fit ones.
 I do think a lot of the result here is just that at low densities the NDD-effect populations have the same (high) growth rate whereas in the independent case the populations all have lower fitness regardless... ah I wonder if this means that a population that's small can rebound even if it's mostly composed of fit individuals?
 Actually couldn't this impede selection by stopping purging?
 Ahhh!!... but also cool!

+### Houle, D. 1992.
+Comparing evolvability and variability of quantitative traits.
+Genetics.

+- "we would like to be able to predict the ability of a population to respond to natural or artificial selection; this I will term 'evolvability'"
+- Partitioning trait variation into additive variance and remaining variance
+	- heritability h^2 is the ratio of V_A to total phenotypic variance
+	- response to selection is R = S h^2 i.e. response is selection differential times heritability (S is difference in population mean before and after selection)
+	- life history traits tend to have lower heritabilities (likely because there is such little genetic variation in them)
+- "A good measure of evolvability is the expected response to selection."
+	- h2 is not a sufficient descriptor (h2 dimensionless, R is not, so info about R is missing)
+		- because we are "most often interested in" proportional change so standardizing the response is appropriate and useful - use the population mean (why)
+		- also S (strength of selection) is not just a function of the fitness landscape/function but also the selected population (and thus V_P the pheno variance)
+	- when X (trait) is fitness, then Fisher's fundamental theorem says (with algebra and substitution) that the response of fitness is V_A / \bar{W}
+	- Also: under weak Gaussian selection, there's a formula for the response to selection (Bulmer 1980 has this)
+		- with algebra and subs., V_A / \bar{X} is a factor in the proportional response and it is the only factor that is knowable (??)
+	- "In both of these important cases, directional and weak stabilizing selection, a variance to mean ratio is the most appropriate measure of evolvability of a trait"
+- Some stuff looking at data (not clear... what on earth are these regressions supposed to be telling us)
+- "it is not possible to define a single measure appropriate for all circumstances
+	- e.g. if w2 is on the order of phenotypic variance or less,  then the analytic comparison fails because V_p won't drop out of some expression
+	- is this true for us? we have w2 approx 3.57 and V_p approx between 0.5 and 1, but does it really matter if V_p doesn't drop out of our expression?
+The argument seems hand-waivy.

+Hmm, not what I was expecting.
+The bulk of this paper is looking at variation (in phenotypes, heritability, and V_a) across traits.
+Only a small part is about this concept of "evolvability".
+The thrust of the part on "evolvability" appears to be that V_A is a better measure of "evolvability" (response to selection I guess) than heritability although this wasn't in question for us (I guess a historical dispute).

+Some stuff about Gaussian optimizing selection which is/was good to think about.
+But also there was some stuff about the strength of selection and the phenotypic variance.
+We may violate this but it wasn't explained what harm this does (if any!).

+The standardization - does this matter to us?
+Seems like the standardization matters for comparison across traits - does it matter across populations?
+Or across time, when the optimum is changing?
+I really don't have a good sense because (see below)...

+Is the concept even really thoroughly explained out here?
+Seems to just be "response to selection" but maybe broader I guess?
+No aspect of temporality here.
+Is that what our "adaptive capacity" entails?